You may be eligible for PIP if you have Crohn's or Colitis and you're aged between 16 and the state pension age.

 There are some exceptions to these rules, for example, if you are an Armed Forces member or family member.

-If you have not spent two out of the last three years in the UK, it may be possible for time spent in another EU or EEA country, or Switzerland, to be taken into account.
+If you have not spent two out of the last three years in the UK, it may be possible if you have spent time in the EU, Norway, Switzerland, Iceland or Liechtenstein.

 If you are not a British citizen, you may be able to apply for PIP if you usually live in, or plan to settle in, the United Kingdom, the Republic of Ireland, the Isle of Man or the Channel Islands.
 You must not be subject to immigration control, unless you are a sponsored immigrant.